Euclidean vector: History

-The vector concept, as we know it today, is the result of a gradual development over a period of more than 200 years.
+The vector concept, as it is known today, is the result of a gradual development over a period of more than 200 years.
 About a dozen people contributed significantly to its development.
 In 1835, Giusto Bellavitis abstracted the basic idea when he established the concept of equipollence.
 Working in a Euclidean plane, he made equipollent any pair of parallel line segments of the same length and orientation.
 Essentially, he realized an equivalence relation on the pairs of points (bipoints) in the plane, and thus erected the first space of vectors in the plane.
 The term vector was introduced by William Rowan Hamilton as part of a quaternion, which is a sum q = s + v of a real number s (also called scalar) and a 3-dimensional vector.
 Like Bellavitis, Hamilton viewed vectors as representative of classes of equipollent directed segments.
 As complex numbers use an imaginary unit to complement the real line, Hamilton considered the vector v to be the imaginary part of a quaternion:

 Several other mathematicians developed vector-like systems in the middle of the nineteenth century, including Augustin Cauchy, Hermann Grassmann, August Möbius, Comte de Saint-Venant, and Matthew O'Brien.
 Grassmann's 1840 work Theorie der Ebbe und Flut (Theory of the Ebb and Flow) was the first system of spatial analysis that is similar to today's system, and had ideas corresponding to the cross product, scalar product and vector differentiation.
 Grassmann's work was largely neglected until the 1870s.
 Peter Guthrie Tait carried the quaternion standard after Hamilton.
 His 1867 Elementary Treatise of Quaternions included extensive treatment of the nabla or del operator ∇.
 In 1878, Elements of Dynamic was published by William Kingdon Clifford.
 Clifford simplified the quaternion study by isolating the dot product and cross product of two vectors from the complete quaternion product.
 This approach made vector calculations available to engineers—and others working in three dimensions and skeptical of the fourth.

 Josiah Willard Gibbs, who was exposed to quaternions through James Clerk Maxwell's Treatise on Electricity and Magnetism, separated off their vector part for independent treatment.
 The first half of Gibbs's Elements of Vector Analysis, published in 1881, presents what is essentially the modern system of vector analysis.
-In 1901, Edwin Bidwell Wilson published Vector Analysis, adapted from Gibb's lectures, which banished any mention of quaternions in the development of vector calculus.
+In 1901, Edwin Bidwell Wilson published Vector Analysis, adapted from Gibbs's lectures, which banished any mention of quaternions in the development of vector calculus.